 There are many indicators to choose from, but in this article, we will try to answer which indicators that are best for this type of trading.
 There are many bells and whistles on the trading platforms, but we conclude that some indicators are much better than others.

 Before we continue, let’s briefly define what we mean by swing trading:

 Swing trading involves taking positions for a short number of days, normally between one day (even overnight trading) to a few weeks, but rarely longer than a month.
 The time horizon is longer than day trading, but shorter than position trading, and certainly much shorter than long-term investing which often involves years.

-Swing trading has the potential for high returns and low drawdowns.
+Technical indicators for swing trading has the potential for high returns and low drawdowns.
 However, small drawdowns are hard to control, you need to be disciplined, and you need to work hard all the time to develop new strategies.

 What is risk-adjusted return?

 Risk-adjusted return is the relationship between the gross return compared to the maximum system drawdown (what is risk-adjusted return?).
 For example, if you have two systems with 15% annual returns, they might not be equal.
 It depends on how you got there.

 Please read more about risk-adjusted return in our article about trading system performance metrics.
 Nevertheless, we copy and paste from that article how you can measure RAR/MDD: